1. What is MODBUS?1. Basic Concept

 <2> Command Number: The command number for reading analog quantities is fixed at 03.

-<4> Number of Registers High 8 Bits, Low 8 Bits: Indicates how many analog quantities to read starting from the starting address.
+<4> Number of Registers High 8 Bits, Low 8 Bits: Indicates how many analog quantities to read from the starting address.
 In this example, it is 3 analog quantities.
 Note that in the returned information, one analog quantity requires two bytes to return.

-Device Response: [Device Address] [Command Number 03] [Returned Byte Count] [Data 1] [Data 2] … [Data n] [CRC Check High 8 Bits] [CRC Check Low 8 Bits]
+Device response: [Device Address] [Command Number 03] [Returned Number of Bytes] [Data 1] [Data 2] … [Data n] [High 8 Bits of CRC Check] [Low 8 Bits of CRC Check]

 Example: [11][03][06][02][2B][00][00][00][64][CRC High][CRC Low]